Virginia Rea: Radio

 Rea began singing on radio in 1925.
 From 1927 to 1931, she co-starred with Frank Munn on The Palmolive Hour, but they were billed as Olive Palmer and Paul Oliver as part of "a strategy that upheld the doctrines of indirect advertising".
 Within the program's first two years on the air, she became one of the 10 best-known radio personalities.
 After that show went off the air, she and Munn sang on The American Album of Familiar Music.
 She also was featured soloist on the Goodyear Program in 1932.
 In 1935, she was one of the featured singers on Musical Moments, headed by violinist David Rubinoff.

 Recording

 Rea recorded for the Brunswick, Columbia, Edison, and Victor labels, with most of her work for Brunswick.

 Personal life

 Rea was first married to Bertram Bailey [1918-1921].
 Rea later married cellist Edgar H. Sittig [m 1936].

-Virginia Rea died rather suddenly in July 1941 of a heart attack.
+Rea died rather suddenly in July 1941 of a heart attack.